Jira Azure DevOps Integration: The Complete Step-by-Step 2024 Guide

 You can either do it from the Atlassian Marketplace to connect Jira and Azure DevOps.
 Or you can go straight to Visual Studio.

-Note: For installing Exalate on Azure DevOps you will need to generate a Personal Access Token (PAT).
+Note: To install Exalate on Azure DevOps, you need to generate a Personal Access Token (PAT).

 azure devops marketplace